 Be dedicated to the routine.
+You can’t have a “routine” your baby follows if you never really taught baby what the routine is, right?
 If you want a routine to stick, stick to the routine.

 Tips for Establishing a Great Routine

-Here are some ideas to help you have success in your two weeks of dedication to establishing a routine (this post contains affiliate links):
+Here are some ideas to help you have success in your two weeks of dedication to establishing a routine:

 - Let friends and family know.
 Be upfront and let them know you will be staying home for the next two weeks so you can help your little one get on the path to good sleep.

 - Host at your house.
 If you can’t stand the thought of missing things, host events at your house so your baby can still have consistency at home.

 - Choose a good window of time.
 It probably isn’t best to plan your two week window over Christmas or during a family reunion.
 Choose a two week window that you can be most successful in.

 - Prepare things beforehand.
 Get as many errands done before your two week consistency window as you can so you can avoid emergency trips to the store.
 If you have to run errands during the two week window, try to get a babysitter, have your spouse do the trip, or do something like grocery pickup so your trip can be as fast as possible.
 Services like online shopping (hello Amazon Prime!) can be your best friend during this time period.

 - Be patient.
 This time period will not last forever.
 In baby time, two weeks can seem like forever, but it is a relatively short time period, and fully worth the time it is taking.
 You will be able to have a life once your routine is set.
 If you want to be able to have flexibility, you need to have a starting spot for your child to go back to.